GRAP effect: Fines worth Rs 11.15 lakh on polluters in Noida | Business

 GRAP effect: Fines worth Rs 11.15 lakh on polluters in Noida

-The Noida Authority on Saturday said it issued penalties worth Rs 11,15,000 on various private contractors and entities for flouting anti-air pollution guidelines and rules here.
-It said the action has been taken as per the guidelines of the Graded Response Action Plan (GRAP), which came into force on Thursday amid deteriorating air quality in the Delhi NCR.
+The Noida Authority has issued penalties worth Rs 11,15,000 on various private contractors and entities for violating pollution guidelines and rules here.
+It said the action has been taken as per the guidelines of the Graded Response Action Plan (GRAP), which came into force on Thursday amid deteriorating air quality in Delhi NCR.

 “Four contractors were issued fines by the water department totalling Rs 4 lakh for laying pipelines in violation of the rules.
 Fourteen people were issued fines totalling Rs 3,50,000 for violating guidelines of the National Green Tribunal (NGT),” the Authority said in a statement.
 The public health department also imposed fines on private contractors engaged in mechanical sweeping of roads and door-to-door collection of garbage for laxity in their work, it stated.